o2r-project/geoextent/docs/source/howto/api.rst

    geoextent.from_repository(repository_identifier, bbox, time, details)

 **Parameters:**
-   - ``repository_identifier``: a string value with a Zenodo link or DOI (e.g https://zenodo.org/record/3528062 or https://doi.org/10.5281/zenodo.3528062)
+   - ``repository_identifier``: a string value with a Zenodo link (e.g., https://zenodo.org/record/3528062) or DOI (e.g., https://doi.org/10.5281/zenodo.3528062)
    - ``bbox``: a boolean value to extract spatial extent (bounding box)
-   - ``time``: a boolean value to extract temporal extent ( at "day" precision '%Y-%m-%d')
+   - ``time``: a boolean value to extract temporal extent (at "day" precision '%Y-%m-%d')
    - ``details``: a boolean value to return details (geoextent) of individual files (default **False**)

-The output of this function is the combined bbox or tbox resulting from merging all results of individual files (see: :doc:`../supportedformats/index_supportedformats`) inside the folder or zipfile.
+The output of this function is the combined bbox or tbox resulting from merging all results of individual files (see: :doc:`../supportedformats/index_supportedformats`) inside the repository.
 The resulting coordinate reference system  ``CRS`` of the combined bbox is always in the `EPSG: 4326 <https://epsg.io/4326>`_ system.

 Code: